MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1026-Truth-Lending-Regulation-Z/subpart-C-ClosedEnd-Credit/section-1026.19.md

 (d) Information provided in accordance with variable-rate regulations of other Federal agencies may be substituted for the disclosures required by paragraph (b) of this section.

-(e) *Mortgage loans secured by real property - early disclosures* - (1) *Provision of disclosures* - (i) *Creditor.* In a closed-end consumer credit transaction secured by real property, other than a reverse mortgage subject to § 1026.33, the creditor shall provide the consumer with good faith estimates of the disclosures in § 1026.37.
+(e) *Mortgage loans - early disclosures* - (1) *Provision of disclosures* - (i) *Creditor.* In a closed-end consumer credit transaction secured by real property or a cooperative unit, other than a reverse mortgage subject to § 1026.33, the creditor shall provide the consumer with good faith estimates of the disclosures in § 1026.37.

 (ii) *Mortgage broker.* (A) If a mortgage broker receives a consumer's application, either the creditor or the mortgage broker shall provide a consumer with the disclosures required under paragraph (e)(1)(i) of this section in accordance with paragraph (e)(1)(iii) of this section.
 If the mortgage broker provides the required disclosures, the mortgage broker shall comply with all relevant requirements of this paragraph (e).
 The creditor shall ensure that such disclosures are provided in accordance with all requirements of this paragraph (e).
 Disclosures provided by a mortgage broker in accordance with the requirements of this paragraph (e) satisfy the creditor's obligation under this paragraph (e).